sammi-turner/MacOS-Dotfiles/README.md

 ## Oh My Zsh

-My Zsh configuration uses "Oh My Zsh".

-Use this command to install it
+Use this command to install

 ```
 sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

-then replace the default .zshrc file with mine.
+then replace the default .zshrc file with the one in this repo.

 ## To change your default shell